Good Gut Health Food Choices

 Improving your gut bacteria is important in supporting not only your gastrointestinal health but also your immunity and overall health.
 Your microbiota in your gut can paint a pretty good picture of your overall health and wellness.
 There are many factors that affect your gut microbiota balance.

-Sometimes our gut ecosystem is disrupted by environmental factors, stress, medications, nutrient-sparse diets, and even poor sleep hygiene.
+Sometimes our gut ecosystem is disrupted by environmental factors, stress, medications, nutrient sparse diets, and even poor sleep hygiene.
 That is why we want to be sure that we can support our microbiome by choosing a lifestyle that supports a diverse, nutrient-rich diet with prebiotics and probiotics, regular physical activity, and stress management.

 Positive balance includes an ecosystem with a diverse population of beneficial bacteria or probiotics.
 Some probiotics in the gut biome include Akkermansia muciniphila, which promotes health by protecting the host from harmful pathogens and maintaining a strong intestinal barrier.
 When supplementing, to ensure probiotics reach the intestines without degradation, researchers discovered a way to pasteurize Akkermansia muciniphila.
-In doing so, this probiotic, through the pasteurization process, becomes a postbiotic, which has a higher success rate of reaching the gut due to its stability.
+In doing so, this probiotic through the pasteurization process becomes a postbiotic, which has a higher success rate of reaching the gut due to its stability.
 This postbiotic is called Akkermansia MucT™.

 Ways That Foods Support Gut Health